douglasgreen/outlines/computing/databases/mysql.md

 ## Introduction to MySQL

 MySQL is a widely-used open-source relational database management system (RDBMS), notable for its speed, reliability, and ease of use.
-It\'s an essential tool in the modern data ecosystem, offering robust data management capabilities for both web-based and enterprise applications.
-Let\'s delve into the various aspects of MySQL:
+It's an essential tool in the modern data ecosystem, offering robust data management capabilities for both web-based and enterprise applications.
+Let's delve into the various aspects of MySQL:

 ### Overview of MySQL

 MySQL operates on a client-server model and uses Structured Query Language (SQL) for accessing and managing the data.
-It\'s designed to handle large volumes of data and is often the database of choice for web applications and online transaction processing systems.
+It's designed to handle large volumes of data and is often the database of choice for web applications and online transaction processing systems.
 Its key features include:

 -   ACID Compliance: Ensures reliable processing of transactions.
 -   Cross-Platform Support: Runs on various operating systems like Linux, Windows, and macOS.